Tran-Nguyen-26/Tran-Nguyen-26/README.md

 - Email: trannguyeen2005@gmail.com

-Thanks for visiting my profile!
-Feel free to check out my projects and leave a ⭐ if you like them!
+Thanks for stopping by!
+Feel free to explore my repositories — especially the backend projects — and drop a ⭐ if you find something cool!